 There are three basic parts to a StatsD implementation: application libraries, a simple protocol used to define the metrics, and a daemon/server that aggregates the metrics for a time window and flushes the aggregated metrics to a metrics back-end system.
 There are many StatsD libraries and StatsD daemons.
 If you want to add StatsD to your application and send your metrics to Sumo, we recommend using collectd as your metrics collection agent, with the StatsD input enabled.
 With Sumo’s collectd Plugin, you can add metadata to your metrics and send your metrics to Sumo in a multi-dimensional, metrics 2.0 format.

 If you are using a different StatsD server, the most commonly available integration method is to install a Sumo Collector agent on or near your StatsD server and stream your metrics to Sumo in the Graphite format.
-For instructions to configure a streaming metrics source (also referred to as a Graphite source), see Streaming Metrics Source.
+For instructions to configure a streaming metrics source, see Streaming Metrics Source.

 This page has information about using the collectd agent with the StatsD plugin and Sumo’s collectd output plugin to send StatsD metrics to the Sumo service.